one2nc/cloudlens/README.md

 ![](./assets/cloudlensdemo.gif)

-Your One-Stop Terminal Solution for Seamless AWS Service Management and Monitoring!
-With its intuitive UI and advanced features, it empowers you to effortlessly navigate, observe, and optimize your AWS environment, giving you more time to focus on your core business goals.
-Whether you're a seasoned cloud expert or just getting started, cloudlens will elevate your AWS experience and take your service management to new heights.
+Cloudlens provides a terminal UI for AWS Service Management and Monitoring!
+With its easy to use UI and advanced features, you can easily navigate, observe, and optimize your AWS environment.
+Whether you're a cloud expert or just getting started, cloudlens will elevate your AWS experience and take your service management to new heights.

 ## Installation